- Nuclear & Particle Physics

 State-of-the-art facilities enable visiting scientists and industry partners to work with Brookhaven Lab’s expert staff to create, characterize, understand, and exploit nanomaterials in real working conditions for energy solutions.

-NSLS-II is one of the most advanced tools for discovery class science in condensed matter and materials physics, chemistry, and biology – science that ultimately will enhance national and energy security and help drive abundant, safe, and clean energy technologies.
-NSLS-II offers scientists from academia and industry the ability to make major advances in materials that will enable new energy technologies such as nanocatalyst-based fuel cells, solar energy, high temperature superconductors, electrical storage systems, and more.
+National Synchrotron Light Source II (NSLS-II) is one of the most advanced tools for discovery class science in life sciences, quantum materials, energy storage, advanced materials science, physics, chemistry, and biology; science that ultimately will enhance national and energy security and help drive abundant, safe, and clean energy technologies.
+NSLS-II offers scientists from universities and industry the ability to make major advances that will enable new energy technologies such as nocatalyst-based fuel cells, solar energy, high temperature superconductors, electrical storage systems, and more.

 The Center for Functional Nanomaterials (CFN) explores the unique properties of materials and processes at the nanoscale.
 The CFN is a user-oriented research center whose mission is to be an open facility for the nanoscience research community and advance the science of nanomaterials that address the nation's energy challenges.
 CFN hosts a broad range of nanoscience research in such diverse fields as efficient catalysts, fuel cell chemistries and architectures, and photovoltaic components.

-The field of Condensed Matter Physics and Materials Science (CMPMS) integrates the knowledge and tools of chemistry and physics with the principles of engineering to understand and optimize the behavior of materials, as well as to create new and improved materials to help fulfill the missions of the Department of Energy.
-The researchers of the Condensed Matter Physics & Materials Science Department study basic, theoretical and applied aspects of materials, their utilization, and their electronic, physical, mechanical, and chemical properties in relation to their structure
+The field of Condensed Matter Physics and Materials Science (CMPMS) integrates the knowledge and tools of chemistry and physics with the principles of engineering to understand and optimize the behavior of materials, as well as to create new and improved materials.
+CMPMS researchers study basic, theoretical and applied aspects of materials, their utilization, and their electronic, physical, mechanical, and chemical properties in relation to their structure.

-The Sustainable Energy Technologies Department finds alternatives to fossil fuels and improves energy efficiency to meet our exponentially growing energy needs over the next century and beyond.
+The Interdisciplinary Science Department finds alternatives to fossil fuels and improves energy efficiency to meet our exponentially growing energy needs over the next century and beyond.
 The department focuses research on energy storage such as solid-state hydrogen storage and lithium batteries, renewable energy and grid integration, energy conversion, and long-term integrated energy, environmental, and economic analysis.